You get what you pay for

 Once hearing loss has been taken out of the picture (by using a hearing aid to boost the sounds you can’t hear), everyone’s remaining ability to hear in noise varies greatly.
 Some people only need a little bit of help to hear in even the most challenging situations, where others need a lot of help while others still cannot cope even when using the best hearing aid technology available.

 The ONLY way to know if an aid will work for you in noise is to undergo a speech-in-noise sentence test.
 With this test, sentences are presented loud enough to get past your hearing loss and what remains is your brain’s ability to filter speech from noise.
+Our data suggests that you are very likely to be recommended a more expensive hearing aid than you actually need without this testing.

 These results should then be used to match to various hearing aids to your unique requirements in quiet and in noise and.
 Using this technique you are significantly more likely to end up with the best solution.
 Ironically, more often than not, even basic hearing aids can deliver exceptional results when your brain is able to do the hard lifting in noise.
 This is possibly the reason many businesses that rely on hearing aid sales, don’t include this sort of testing in their hearing aid selection.